correial/correial.github.io/content/Fast Robots/Lab 1/index.md

 <figcaption>Successful BLE Connection</figcaption>

 #### Task 1
-I sent a string value from my computer to the Artemis board using the  `ECHO` command and the computer recieved and printed an augmented string
+I sent a string value from my computer to the Artemis board using the  `ECHO` command and the computer recieved and printed the augmented string

 Arduino Code: